mlaursen/react-md/packages/documentation/src/guides/configuring-your-layout.md

 $ yarn add react-router-dom
 ```

-Next, let's wrap the app in the `BrowserRouter` and add the `linkComponent` prop
+Next, let's wrap the app in the `BrowserRouter` and add the `Link` option to the
-to the `Layout` component:
+`useLayoutNavigation` hook:

 ```diff
  import React from "react";